Henry and Sarah Sato

 And so, on July 3, 1983, seven members of Makiki Christian Church and their families were commissioned to be the nucleus for this “seed-planting mission.”
 An inaugural worship service was held that evening at Henry and Sarah’s home in Hawaii Kai.
 Thirty-seven people were in attendance and, from this humble beginning, the first seeds of a new church were sown.

-By March of 1984, the cafetorium of Haha'ione Elementary School was established as the congregation’s Sunday morning meeting place, and was used, uninterrupted, until the COVID-19 pandemic sent the congregation into online worship format.
+By March of 1984, the cafetorium of Haha'ione Elementary School was established as the congregation’s Sunday morning meeting place, and was used, uninterrupted, until the COVID-19 pandemic sent the congregation into an online worship format.

 In 1987, less than four years after that first service was held in the home of Henry and Sarah Sato, this young church was self-supporting and self-governing, and became formally incorporated as Hawaii Kai United Church of Christ.